 Who is responsible for enforcing the PSPO?

-It is the responsibility of the North Somerset Council, the Parish Council and the North Sersomet Police to enforce the PSPO.
+It is the responsibility of the North Somerset Council, the Parish Council and the Avon and Somerset police to enforce the PSPO.

 However, please do not be offended if a member of our staff politely informs you about the PSPO, and asks you to put your dog on a lead.